 Lalita’s day as Norwegian Ambassador

 Lalita, a bold 17-year-old from rural Nepal, leads her community in advocating for girls’ rights.
-Taking on the role of "Norwegian Ambassador for a Day" fueled her passion to create lasting change.
+Taking on the role of "Norwegian Ambassador for a Day" fuelled her passion to create lasting change.
 Join Lalita as she shares her takeover story.

 Lalita, sitting in a chair and H.E.
 Torun Torun Dramdal, Ambassador at the Embassy of Norway standing during GirlsTakeover event.